wenching/CRI-BIO-646-BMB-RKeenan/docs/README.md

         > Make sure that you replace **_<span style="color:red">`username`</span>_** with your login name.

+>
+> - **<span style="color:red">CAUTION</span>**
+>     - THIS PACKAGE IS LARGE, PLEASE DO NOT DOWNLOAD IT TO YOUR HOME DIRECTORY
+>     - USE OTHER LOCATION LIKE /gpfs/data/bioinformatics/username
+>

 * Set up a tutorial directory
-    1. Now you should be in your home directory after logging in
+    1. You should be in your home directory after logging in

         ```bash
         $ pwd
         /home/username
+        $ cd /gpfs/data/bioinformatics/username; pwd
+        /gpfs/data/bioinformatics/username
+        ```
+    2. Instead of downloading the pipeline package to your local home directory, use other location like /gpfs/data/bioinformatics/username

+        ```bash
+        $ cd /gpfs/data/bioinformatics/username; pwd
+        /gpfs/data/bioinformatics/username
         ```

 * Download the pipeline package